kercre123/victor/docs/development/perf-metric-tool.md

 * "dumplogall" dumps the entire recorded tick buffer, along with the summary, to the log
 * "dumpresponse" returns summary as HTTP response
 * "dumpresponseall" returns all info as HTTP response
 * "dumpfiles" writes all info to two files on the robot: One is a formatted txt file, and the other a csv file.
 These go in /data/data/com.anki.victor/cache/perfMetricLogs.
 The filename has the time of the file write baked in, as well as "R" or "D" to indicate Release or Debug build, and "Eng" or "Anim" to indicate vic-engine or vic-anim.
-An example: "perfMetric_2018-11-29_17-41-05_R_Eng.txt"
+An example: "perfMetric_2018-11-29_17-41-05_R_Eng.txt".
+Only the last 50 files are kept, to prevent running out of disk space on the robot.
+* "waitticksN", where N is an integer, waits for that number of ticks before proceeding to the next of these commands.
+* "waitsecondsN", where N is a float number, waits for that number of seconds before proceeding to the next of these commands.

 ### Use from webserver page in a browser
 The engine (port 8888) and anim (port 8889) webserver pages have a "PERF METRIC" page button.
 This brings you to a page with all of the PerfMetric controls, including the ability to dump the formatted output to the page itself.

+There is also a graph feature that can be used to see a graph of any combination of 1 to 3 of the recorded per-tick pieces of data.
+To use, first either click 'Dump all' or 'Toggle Graph Auto Update' to get some data.
+Next, use one of the "Data Selectors" pull-down menus (which get populated only after the first dump) to select one of the data categories.
+Then click "Render Graph".
+If you had toggled on 'graph auto update' then the graph will continually update and scroll over time.

 ### Helper script
 A script has been created for convenience and as an example: